PyMVPA/PyMVPA/doc/source/tutorial_mappers.rst

 Although one could craft individual attribute files for each fMRI scan, doing so would be suboptimal.
-Typically, stimulation is not synchronous with fMRI volume sampling rate, hence timeing information would be lost.
-Moreover, information on stimulation, or experiment design in general, is mosty likely available already in different form or shape.
+Typically, stimulation is not synchronous with fMRI volume sampling rate, hence timing information would be lost.
+Moreover, information on stimulation, or experiment design in general, is most likely available already in different form or shape.

-To ease working with a broad range of datasets, PyMVPA comes with dedicated support for datasets following the specifications used by the openfmri.org_ data sharing platform.
-These are simple guidelines for file name conventions and design specification that can easily be adopted for your own data.
+To ease working with a broad range of datasets, PyMVPA comes with dedicated support for datasets following the specifications used by the openfmri.org_ data-sharing platform.
+These are simple guidelines for file name conventions and design specification that can be easily adopted for your own data.

 .. _openfmri.org: http://www.openfmri.org